apache/nuttx/configs/olimex-lpc-h3131/README.txt

   Then, to build the NuttX binary ready to load with the bootloader, just following these steps:

-  - cd tools/                     # Configure Nuttx
-  - ./configure.sh olimex-lpc-h3131/ostest  # (using the ostest configuration for this example)
+  - tools/configure.sh olimex-lpc-h3131/ostest  # (using the ostest configuration for this example)
   - cd ..                         # Set up environment
   - make                          # Make NuttX.
 This will produce nuttx.bin
   - mklpc.sh                      # Make the bootloader binary (nuttx.lpc)